 Reasons: Equations is more understandable than the figure.

-Option 1:

-2.4 An aeronautical ESIM operating in the 27.5-29.1 GHz band, or portions thereof, within the territory of an administration that has authorized fixed-service and/or mobile-service operation in the same frequency bands shall not transmit in these frequency bands without prior agreement of that administration (see also resolves 3/of this Resolution).

-Option 2:

-2.4 An aeronautical ESIM operating in the 27.5-29.1 GHz band, or portions thereof, within the territory of an administration that has authorized fixed-service and/or mobile-service operation in the same frequency bands shall not transmit in these frequency bands without prior agreement of that administration (see also resolves 3 of this Resolution).
+2.4 An aeronautical ESIM operating in the frequency bands 27.5-29.1 GHz and 29.5-30 GHz, or portions thereof, within the territory of an administration that has authorized fixed-service and/or mobile-service operation in the same frequency bands shall not transmit in these frequency bands without prior agreement of that administration.

 Reasons: The full range of the frequency bands for this agenda item should be reflected in this provision.

-Option 1:

 2.5 The maximum power in the out-of-band domain should be attenuated below the maximum output power of the aeronautical ESIM transmitter as described in Recommendation ITU-R SM.1541.

-Option 2:

-2.5 Higher pfd levels than those provided in §§ 2.1 and 2.2 above produced by aeronautical non-GSO ESIMs on the surface of the Earth within an administration shall be subject to the prior agreement of that administration.

-NOTE: Annex 2 was not discussed in detail at CPM23-2.

 Annex 2 to draft new Resolution [A116] (WRC-23)

 Methodology with respect to the examination referred to in Scenario 1 resolves 1.2.5

-NOTE: This methodology has been developed based on the discussions in Working Party 4A regarding draft new Recommendation ITU-R S.[RES.169_METH] which contains a methodology for assessing compliance of A-ESIM communicating with GSO FSS satellites to meet the obligations to protect terrestrial services in Resolution 169 (WRC-19).
-Proposals to WRC-23 on agenda item 1.16 including Doc.
-CPM23-2/175 may need to take into account any further progress/updates to this draft new Recommendation when considering a methodology for assessing compliance with Part 2 of Annex 1 of Resolution [A116] for A-ESIM communicating with non-GSO FSS satellites.

-However, it should be emphasized that the discussion in the CG would lead to a satisfactory conclusion on the matter and there is no certainty that the work of the CG will be agreed at WP 4A and SG4.
-Consequently, decisions of the CPM on this matter should not be based on other actions by SG4 or RA-23 that may not be conclusive.

 Reasons: Now that the WP 4A and SG 4 were conducted, this NOTE is not necessary.